 Toronto.
-Both Bob Lansdale and Wayne Gilbert were a bit under the weather Tuesday night, so Carol’s cousin Al dropped me off at Kipling Subway and I came to the ROM via the better way.
+Both Bob Lansdale and Wayne Gilbert were a bit under the weather Tuesday night (May 30th), so Carol’s cousin Al dropped me off at Kipling Subway and I came to the ROM via the better way.
 Fortunately as I walked up the subway stairs at Museum station, I spotted David and Louise just ahead of me.
 We popped out at street level by the ROM and went down the steps by the south entrance to the George Weston Wing (I would have used the wrong entrance, left on my own).

 At 7:00 pm we were escorted inside and walked along towards Bloor Street.
 The guide brought us to a giant elevator and we slowly ascended to the 4th floor inside the giant crystal.
 A short walk and we were at the exhibit called The Family Camera.
 Entering the display area, the walls, floors, and ceiling gently tilted at various angles creating a clear and quiet space.
 The display area was at the appropriate right angles, of course, but high ceilings and angled walls eliminated noise and echoes.
 We walked around inspecting the many snap-shots on the walls.
 The images were accompanied by brief text labels identifying the people, place, date, medium and often the photographer, along with a story about the photograph itself.
 A few photos were placed adjacent to Kodak ads encouraging celebration of various scenes with suitable photos.
 Photos of girls with dolls were juxtaposed beside a Kodak ad showing a little girl with arms wrapped around a dolls.
 Each photo seemed to imitate the ad showing how ads played a role in shaping how families took photos.
 A couple of photos had been enlarged to gigantic proportions and displayed on walls, as a way to elevate the humble family photo to a monumental scale.
 The purpose of the exhibit was to show the complexity of family photography as a cultural practice.